Earning

 140pts = Hmmm.
 There is evidence of little effort and/or some directions were straight-up ignored.

-<120pts = Wha?
-There is some glaring omission or error in the work - or it has been copied.
-Not cool, we need to talk.
+120-0pts = Wha?
+There is some glaring omission, a major error in the work, or it has been copied.
+We need to talk.

 Always Improving Your Portfolio

-In the design industry, client feedback and re-edits (aka “rounds”) are standard practice.
-Essentially, first solutions are just the beginning - and the goal is to create the strongest possible solution.
-So any work in your portfolio should go through multiple revisions.
+In the design industry, client feedback and re-edits (aka “rounds”) are a standard practice.
+Essentially, a designer’s first solution is just the beginning.
+So in the same spirit, any work in your portfolio should go through multiple revisions.

-• Time - After a Pro Project is graded, you have one week to schedule a meet up for feedback and turn in a revised version.
+• Time - After a project is graded, you have one week to schedule a meet up for feedback and turn in a revised version.
 (End of semester projects are therefore not included in this opportunity.)